 There are many types of razors, but for the intrepid adventurer, there can be only one.
 At the lowest rung of the totem pole are the disposables.

-Disposables are fine if you need something quick and easy, but it does not necessarily get the job done.
+Disposables are fine if you need something quick, easy, and compact for travelling, but it does not necessarily get the job done.
 At the top of the pole is the straight razor, which requires skill and finesses for those yearning to achieve a great shave.
 Somewhere in between are the safety razors, secure in their steadfast reliability.
 It is the job of the adventurer, you, to pick his tool among these.

 Every one of these razors has its supposed benefits, but right now, the focus is on finding out the reason behind all the rave on safety razors.